faabiopontes/fictional-university/app/public/wp-content/plugins/loco-translate/readme.txt

 Features include:

 * Built-in translation editor within WordPress admin
-* Integration with translation APIs including DeepL, Google, Microsoft and Lecto AI
+* Integration with translation APIs including DeepL, Google, Lecto, Microsoft and OpenAI.
 * Create and update language files directly in your theme or plugin
 * Extraction of translatable strings from your source code
 * Native MO file compilation without the need for Gettext on your system
+* JSON (Jed) file compilation compatible with WordPress script localization
-* Support for PO features including comments, references and plural forms
+* Support for standard PO features including comments, references and plural forms
 * PO source view with clickable source code references
 * Protected language directory for saving custom translations
 * Configurable PO file backups with diff and restore capability